 Municipalities own and operate waterworks systems throughout Alberta, including distribution systems and service connections.
 Homeowners are responsible for service connections from the property line into the home.
 Municipalities and homeowners must ensure pipes and fittings do not adversely affect drinking water quality.

 Health Canada provides information to ensure that all pipes and fittings do not adversely affect drinking water quality.
-Visit the Health Canada website at:
+See Health Canada's Guidance on Controlling Corrosion in Drinking Water Distribution Systems.

-For more information about the impact of lead pipes and service connections on drinking water, see:
+For more information about the impact of lead pipes and service connections on drinking water, see Lead in Drinking Water: Questions & Answers.

 The reports were commissioned by the Drinking Water and Wastewater Section and provide strategic insights into a variety of drinking water quality topics that are important for the public